remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Adding stars and hearts

-Next to the dots we also add some stars and hearts in different colors.
-This way the explosion gets a nice WOW effect.
-In this step we are basically repeating the previous steps.
-Next to the `<Dots>` component, we add three more components: `<RedHearts>`, `<YellowHearts>` and `<Stars>`.
+To make the animation more exciting, let's also add some stars and hearts in different colors.
+To do this, we need basically to repeat the previous steps.
+Besides the `<Dots>`component, you will add three more components in the next few steps.

+Let's start with red hearts.
+First you render a red heart by creating a new file `src/RedHeart.tsx` and return a centered red heart emoji.

 ```tsx twoslash title="src/RedHeart.tsx"
 import React from "react";